matootie/bread/README.md

 - `bun cdk synth` will synthesize a CloudFormation template.
 - `bun cdk diff` will show a diff between deployed CloudFormation state and local changes.
 - `bun cdk deploy` will deploy the application to AWS.

+### Development Server

+The development server will hot-reload client changes.
+When using `bun run develop` the API server will also restart when changes are made.

+Additionally, there's a proxy available in the development server that mimicks the CloudFront configuration.
+Any requests made to `/api` or `/api/*` will be forwarded to the API server locally.
+This way, you can hard code in your API request URLs in the client without worrying about local/deployed servers.